 Teaching Two Syllable Words with 2 Free Wordlists and Games

-When teaching children two syllable words using the Orton Gillingham method, teachers need to begin with a focus on closed syllables first.
-When we first start teaching beginning readers in kindergarten we can teach the alphabet by giving kids letter tiles and helping them build CVC closed one-syllable words.
+When teaching children to read, we can begin with two-syllable words quite early in our instruction.
+However, teachers usually to focus on closed syllables first.
+When we first start teaching beginning readers in kindergarten, we can teach the alphabet by giving kids letter tiles and helping them build CVC closed one-syllable words but we can easily give them a two syllable word such as picnic or sunset.
+I also love giving kids a 3 syllable word like fantastic.

 What is a closed-syllable word?